-If your relocation issue goes to court, the primary concern for the judge will be the children's best interest.
-Many of the factors are the same that were probably considered for the original custody agreement, along with any new reasons and evidence for or against the proposed move, this may determine the result.
+If your relocation issue goes to court, the primary concern for a judge will be your child’s best interest.
+Many factors considered in the original custody agreement will need re-examination.
+Coupled with new reasons and evidence for, or against, the proposed move, this may determine the result.

 Relocation issues can feel like you’re trying to settle your divorce all over again.
-Our firm has seen the strain, frustration and sadness our clients go through while trying to resolve these matters.
-And we want you to know that, whether you are the custodial or noncustodial parent, you don’t have to go through it alone.
+We have seen the strain, frustration and sadness our clients go through while trying to resolve these matters.
+And we want you to know that, whether you are the custodial or noncustodial parent, you don’t have to face this alone.